-A specific key action 'Environment and health' was first introduced under the Fifth Framework Programme (FP5).
-Over the period 1998-2002, this key action initiated more than 90 transnational research projects ( 13.0 MB).
-Following FP5, FP6 saw an increase in annual funding for environment and health projects to around €50 million a year for the period 2002-06.
-The areas of research ranged from the contribution of environmental stressors to health end-points such as cancer or allergies/asthma to the examination of the risks of waterborne stressors and nanoparticles.
+Following FP5, the Sixth Framework Programme (FP6) saw an increase in annual funding for environment and health projects to around €50 million a year for the period 2002-06.
+The areas of research ranged from the contribution of environmental stressors to health end-points such as cancer or allergies/asthma, with funding of large networks of excellence, to the examination of the risks of waterborne stressors and nanoparticles.
 Numerous projects were also funded to improve the methods of integrated risk assessment, health impact assessment and in vitro testing of chemicals.

-A large majority of projects funded by the Framework Programmes have either responded directly to policy needs or provided scientific support for evolving Community policies such as the EU Directive on Ambient Air Quality and Cleaner Air for Europe ( 488 KB).
-In recent years, one of the main policy drivers for research has been the European Environment and Health Action Plan ( 40 KB), adopted in 2004 .
-The plan aims to improve our understanding of the link between environmental factors and health and is partially inspired by the need to link policy with research results.
+A large majority of projects funded by the Framework Programmes have either responded directly to policy needs or provided scientific support for evolving Community policies such as the EU Directive on Ambient Air Quality and Cleaner Air for Europe ( 488 KB) or EU policies on chemicals (e.g., pesticides, chemical mixtures or endocrine disrupters).